Finistere/rust-graphql-exercise/README.md

 - To handle proper data model migration I would add a `schema_version` attribute which can be used to know if an item needs to be migrated or not
 - I wondered whether the keys should be stored in binary or not.
 It would improve space efficiency, but it implies having to create/use proper tooling for data exploration and exports to show keys in a friendlier format.
+Here I choosed to store them as strings for the sake of simplicity.